ossamaabdein/personal-website/content/projects/Claquette.md

 external: 'https://ossamaabdein.github.io/Claquette-ng/'
 tech:
   - Angular
-  - CSS
+  - SCSS
   - Bootstrap
 showInProjects: true
 ---

-Claquette is a Singla Page Application (SPA) Movie and Tv database with categories to give the user a good and smooth surfing experience.
+Claquette is a Singla Page Application (SPA) Movie and TV database with categories to give the user a good and smooth surfing experience.
-I have built the app using Angular framework , TMDB API & third-party dependencies: Bootstrap, Font-awesome, Owl-carousel.